Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Education Verification Form – forward this form to the university to be completed.
 This form is only required for candidates that are in their final semester and are requesting to take the ASWB Bachelor’s examination while they are in their final semester.
 Candidates will be able to download the form after the application and corresponding fee are submit.

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licenses Bachelor Social Worker (LBSW) as defined under Pennsylvania Qualifications of License P.L.
-220, No. 39, Cl.
-63, §7(c.1 and g) and Licensed bachelor social worker Code 47.12e.
-Please review and complete the electronic application for Certification as LBSW in the state of Pennsylvania (recommend downloading the application checklist – select State Board of Social Workers, Marriage and Family Therapists and Professional Counselors – Select Bachelor Social Worker).
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licenses Bachelor Social Worker (LBSW) as defined by the Commonwealth of Pennsylvania.
+Please review and complete the electronic application for Certification as LBSW in the Commonwealth of Pennsylvania.

 Mailing Address: